llingua/ha-fusion-custom/README.md

 If you're using the "Container" or "Core" installation methods, ha-fusion can be installed via Docker:

 1. **Docker Compose File**: Place your edited copy of the [docker-compose.yml](https://github.com/llingua/ha-fusion-custom/blob/develop/docker-compose.yml) file in a suitable directory.
+(This version uses develop branch for latest features)

 2. **Create Container**:
    Run the following commands in your terminal to start the container: